Alexey Navalny's team confirms the death of Putin critic; says his mother is searching for his body

 Alexey Navalny's spokesperson confirmed Saturday that the Russian opposition leader had died at a remote Arctic penal colony and said he was "murdered," but it is unclear where his body is.

-An official note handed to Navalny's mother stated that he died at 2:17 p.m. local time Friday, Kira Yarmysh said.
-She added that an employee of the prison colony said that Navalny's body was taken to the nearby city of Salekhard as part of a probe into his death.
-She demanded that his body be handed over to his family.
+A note handed to Navalny's mother stated that he died at 2:17 p.m. local time Friday, according to Navalny spokesperson Kira Yarmysh.
+Prison officials told his mother when she arrived at his former penal colony Saturday that her son had perished due to "sudden death syndrome," Ivan Zhdanov, the director of Navalny's Anti-Corruption Foundation, wrote on X, formerly Twitter.

+A prison colony employee said the body was taken to the nearby city of Salekhard as part of a post-mortem investigation, Yarmysh said.
+Navalny's team said the late politician's body was not being returned to his family until official tests were done.

-When a lawyer and Navalny's mother visited the morgue in Salekhard, it was closed, Navalny's team said, writing on their Telegram channel.
-The lawyer called the morgue and was told that Navalny's body is not there, his team said.
+When Navalny's mother and one of the late politician's lawyers visited the morgue in Salekhard, it was closed, Navalny's team wrote on its Telegram channel.
+But the lawyer called the morgue and was told that the body was not there, his team said.

-"We demand that Alexey Navalny's body be handed over to his family immediately," Yarmysh wrote on X, previously Twitter.
-The cause and the circumstances of Navalny's death Friday remain largely unclear.
+Another of Navalny's lawyers went to Salekhard's Investigative Committee and was told that the cause of Navalny's death had not yet been established and that new investigations were being done with the results to be released next week, Yarmysh said.

+Russia's Investigative Committee informed Navalny's team that the body would not be handed over to his relatives until those investigations were completed, she said.

 Russia's Federal Penitentiary Service reported that Navalny felt sick after a walk and became unconscious at the penal colony in the town of Kharp, in the Yamalo-Nenets region about 1,200 miles northeast of Moscow.
 An ambulance arrived, but he couldn't be revived.
 The cause of death is still "being established," it said.